 - Approved courses involving the study of ancient Greek and Roman civilizations taught by other departments may be substituted for CLA courses in the Classical Civilization Programs

-- Courses in FAH and PHL are accepted automatically.
-These include the following courses:
+- Certain courses in FAH and PHL are accepted automatically.
+These include the following:

 - FAH 206H1, 207H1, 300H1, 303H1, 304H1, 305H1, 309H1, 310H1, 311H1, 312H1, 313H1